 April is National Lawn and Garden month!
-It’s the time of year many of us who have been hibernating during the winter indoors get a chance to get outside and enjoy the fresh air and the feel of the earth with our hands and feet.
+It’s the time of year many of us who have been hibernating indoors during the winter get a chance to get outside and enjoy the fresh air and warmer temperatures.

 Gardening is a fun and interesting activity that you can take part in as a hobby and a source of relaxation.

 Exposure to nature through gardens and gardening activities can enhance psychological well-being through emotion regulation and relief from stress.
 Classic early research shows that viewing nature through windows or in pictures can positively affect stress recovery, lowering blood pressure and slowing heart rate.
 Because natural environments require less effortful attention and may act as a distraction from daily hassles, in particular for frail older adults, simply being in a garden or viewing elements of a garden may provide benefits such as relaxation and restoration.National Institutes of Health

 Along with viewing the activities of wildlife and nature, here are some of the other health benefits you can get from gardening:

 Social Benefits.
 Taking care of your lawn and doing some gardening can bring you closer to nature.
 When you look at plants, do you see the colors, the smells, the fauna and other factors that make you feel close to nature?

 This is what gardening can do for you.
 It can provide you with social interaction as you look at different plants and trees, compare and contrast them, learn more about nature and its special features, and build stronger social relationships with people who you meet on your way.

 Natural Therapy.
 Gardening is a good therapeutic activity.
 Studies have shown that gardening improves mental health and improves people’s ability to cope with stress and improve their well-being.